Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 ISO scan

 Usable in the same way with both dracut modules.
-This feature allows to boot the live ISO as a file from a grub loopback configured bootloader.
-The live-grub-stick tool is just one example that uses this feature.
+This feature allows to boot the Live ISO as a file from a grub loopback configured bootloader.
+The live-grub-stick tool is one example that uses this feature.
 For details how to setup ISO scan with the overlay module see Section 11.2, “Deploy ISO Image as File on a FAT32 Formated USB Stick”

 ISO in RAM completely